 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Carnegie Fonder reported total carbon emissions of approximately 51,765,300 kg CO2e, with Scope 1 emissions at about 311,900 kg CO2e, Scope 2 emissions at around 243,400 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled approximately 51,185,400 kg CO2e.
-This marks a notable decrease from 2023, where total emissions were approximately 124,975,100 kg CO2e, comprising about 692,600 kg CO2e in Scope 1, 468,800 kg CO2e in Scope 2, and around 123,784,800 kg CO2e in Scope 3.
+In 2024, Carnegie Fonder reported total carbon emissions of approximately 51,765,300 kg CO2e, with Scope 1 emissions at about 311,900 kg CO2e, Scope 2 emissions at approximately 243,400 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled about 51,185,400 kg CO2e.
+This marks a notable decrease from 2023, where total emissions were approximately 124,975,100 kg CO2e, with Scope 1 at about 692,600 kg CO2e, Scope 2 at approximately 468,800 kg CO2e, and Scope 3 at around 123,784,800 kg CO2e.
 Carnegie Fonder has set near-term targets aligned with a 1.5°C pathway, covering 84% of its total investment and lending activities as of 2020.
-These targets are designed to ensure that emissions from company operations (Scopes 1 and 2) are consistent with the reductions necessary to limit global warming to 1.5°C. However, the organisation has not committed to a net-zero target as of now.
+These targets are designed to address greenhouse gas emissions from company operations (Scopes 1 and 2) and are consistent with the reductions necessary to limit global warming to 1.5°C. However, the organisation has not committed to a net-zero target.
 The emissions data is sourced directly from Carnegie Fonder AB, with no cascading from a parent or related organisation.
-The company operates within the financial sector in Sweden and is actively working towards reducing its carbon footprint through its investment strategies.
+The company continues to focus on reducing its carbon footprint while maintaining transparency in its climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents